 Here are a few ideas that you can use today to help prevent eating disorders:

-- Speak out about the “thin ideal” and the harm it does
+- Speak out about the “thin ideal” and the negative impact it can have.

-- Be a positive role model and choose to live a healthy, well-rounded lifestyle that can inspire others
+- Be a positive role model and choose to live a healthy, well-rounded lifestyle.

-- Become aware of the factors that can cause eating disorders
+- Become aware of the factors that can contribute to the development of eating disorders.

-- Start to notice and to question the “thin” messages that we all receive daily from the media and the people around us.
-Refuse to accept what the media presents as ‘beautiful’
+- Start to notice and to question the messaging about “beauty” and “ideal body types” that we all receive daily from the media and the people around us.
+Refuse to accept what the media presents as “beautiful”.

 - Get rid of your scale!
-Numbers can be deceiving.
-Listen to your body
+Numbers can be deceiving and are only one piece of information.

 - Get rid of your diet!